 Dr. Agne Kajackaite

-Since 08 2017 Head of the Junior Research Group “Ethics and Behavioral Economics”, Berlin Social Science Center (WZB)
+Since 08 2017 Head of the Research Group “Ethics and Behavioral Economics”, Berlin Social Science Center (WZB)

 07 2016 – 06 2017 Postdoctoral Researcher, University of Southern California, Department of Economics

 10 2012 – 05 2016 PhD in Economics (summa cum laude), University of Cologne

 10 2009 – 06 2012 Master of Science in Economics (with distinction), University of Cologne

 09 2005 – 07 2009 Bachelor of Science in Economics, University of Vilnius

 Chang T. Y., Kajackaite A. (2019).
 Battle for the thermostat: Gender and the effect of temperature on cognitive performance.
 PLOS ONE, 14(5).